mkingopng/NBME_score_clinical_patient_notes/strategy.md

 - Roberta-large: pretrained using masked langauge modeling
 - distilbert:

+# Model Notes
+- I don't need both the pretrained model and the fine-tuned checkpoints for inference.
+- I just need to the pretrained model and tokenizer files for inference
-# need to score on kaggle
+- need to score each model individually on kaggle
-# need to build the scaffold
+- need to build a scaffold to fine-tune each model, and to perform inference
-# need enough diversity in models
+- need enough diversity in models
-# what does it mean when people talk about head, back-bone, headless etc?
-# fully connected to the last layer
-# output layer is the head. the last layer is the vector
-# the backbone is the fundamental model
-# you can remove the individual output layer

 ## optimize HPs for each model & train model
 - use WandB sweeps to optimise HPs